nhs-robotics/ftc-analytics/README.md

 - [@Ilan Bernstein](https://www.github.com/ancientbison)
 ## Features

-- View how scores have changed over time
+- View how scores have changed over time 📈
-- Analyze how teams are scoring
+- Analyze how teams are scoring 📈
-- Search by state/region
+- Search by state/region 📈
-- Analyze score distribution
+- Analyze score distribution 📈
-- Better prepare for your next competition
+- Better prepare for your next competition :rocket: